 Take the jungle hike to Haad Sabai

 On the northeast coast, just behind Ao Kuan, you find a jungle trail.
-It is possible to drive a part of it with motorbike or bicycle, though the dirt trail is fairly rough.
+It is possible to drive a part of it by motorbike or bicycle, though the dirt trail is fairly rough.
 Once you start walking, you can follow the signs to Haad Lo Dung if you want to have a swim to cool down on the way.

 Once you get back up on the trail, continue towards Sabai Beach.
-Hiking through the thick, green jungle cutting your way through the dense bushes involves that you might get some unwanted bugs in your pants.
+Hiking through the thick, green jungle and cutting your way through the dense bushes involves you might get some unwanted bugs in your pants.
 Luckily you will be rewarded with a swim to get them all off when you finally arrive at the remote beach.

 Make sure you bring enough water and some snack before heading out on this adventure as you will be likely to spend half a day to a day on this excursion.